tsupplis/cpm86-crossdev/README.md

 runtime and CP/M-86 library are actively improved.
 Use `aztec34` only when strict K&R compatibility is required or for legacy builds.

 `drccpm_cc` is the DR C 1.11 compiler for CP/M-86.
-It runs the two passes
+It runs two passes
 internally: `drc860.cmd` (preprocessor) produces `ctemp.tok`, then
 `drc861.cmd` (code generator) consumes it.
-The `ctemp.tok` file is cleaned up via a trap regardless of success or failure.
-The DR C runtime libraries (`clearl.l86`, `clears.l86`) and `link86.cmd` are all staged in `share/drc86cpm/`.
-The redundant DISK3 tools (`rasm86.cmd`, `lib86.cmd`, `xref86.cmd`) are not staged.
+When `-r` is given, a third pass (`drc862.cmd`) merges the listing and disassembly into a `<source>.ili` interlist file.
+Temp files are cleaned up via a trap regardless of success or failure.
+The DR C runtime libraries
+(`clearl.l86`, `clears.l86`) and `link86.cmd` are all staged in
+`share/drc86cpm/`.
+The redundant DISK3 tools (`rasm86.cmd`, `lib86.cmd`,
+`xref86.cmd`) are not staged.